COVID-19 Updates: State of public health emergency declared.

 Marketing is more than just selling your crops.
 Marketing includes:

 - exploring pricing and delivery alternatives

 - keeping your pride in check!

 Good marketing takes planning, selling discipline, access to good market information and a good understanding of pricing and delivery alternatives.
 Expecting to price everything at the market peak is unrealistic.

-- Know your costs of production -Before any pricing or marketing strategy can be developed, farmer need to know their breakeven prices using realistic yield expectations.
-Pencil in a profit or, at least, family living costs to arrive at a minimum selling target.
+Before any pricing or marketing strategy can be developed, farmers need to know their breakeven prices.
+To do this you need to use realistic yield expectations.
+Pencil in a profit or, at least plan to cover cash costs of production plus family living costs to arrive at a minimum pricing target.

-- Spread sales over a 12 to 24 month period - The best marketers seldom incorporate the "all or nothing" approach of trying to hold everything and sell it all at the market peak.
-Spreading sales allows farmers to target pricing into each of the three or four market rallies that occur in an average crop year.
+The best marketers seldom incorporate the all-or-nothing approach of trying to hold everything and sell it all at the market peak.
+Spreading out sales allows farmers to target pricing into each of the 3 or 4 market rallies that occur in an average crop year.

-- Avoid pricing during heavy delivery points - Prices slump during heavy delivery periods as commercial storage space tightens and basis levels widen.
+Prices slump during heavy delivery periods as commercial storage space tightens and basis levels weaken.
 A typical heavy delivery period to avoid is during harvest when many farmers make sales to conserve bin space and generate cash flow.

-- Know your product - Market intelligence is useless unless it is combined with sound knowledge of what is for sale.
-Submitting representative samples from each bin to the Canadian Grain Commission (CGC) for quality assessment helps identify the market channels available to the farm manager.
+Market intelligence is useless unless it is combined with sound knowledge of what is for sale.
+Submitting representative samples of crop to the Canadian Grain Commission (CGC) for quality assessment helps identify the market channels available to the farm manager.